GregoireHebert/GregoireHebert.github.io/_posts/2019-04-26-lissajous-curve-table.md

 title:  "Lissajous curve table"
 date:   2019-04-26 10:00:00 +0100
 categories: html css js
 long_description: "When I am bored or just want to test something for fun I do that kind of things.
-Let met show you one :)"
+Let met show you one :) Part 2"
 ---

 This time it's not a fractal.